 - 10. Sanders (1952) noted an interesting use of the Ocean SAMP area as a winter refuge for Atlantic herring (Clupea harengus).
 In a survey of Block Island Sound, the species was present from January to mid-March, but in two distinct groups: spent adults (e.g., post-spawning) and immature adolescents.
 The spent adults were dominant through early February, at which point immature adolescent fishes dominated.
 Of interest is that Sanders (1952) notes that the herring restricted their distribution to a narrow band of the coldest water just south of Block Island, between 2 and 4°C, dispersing widely once waters warmed; the fish did not feed often while in the coldest water, but did switch to a totally planktonic diet once dispersed from the cold water refuge.
 Sanders (1952) suggests the fish use this as an adaptive strategy to slow metabolism over the winter months to conserve energy.
 Once the herring began feeding again, a large copepod, Pseudocalanus minutus, made up 70% or more of the food items ingested, and was noted to be the food of preference for the Atlantic herring in Block Island Sound waters. - 11.
-Brown (in prep) characterizes the major demersal (e.g., living near but not necessarily on the bottom) and pelagic fish and invertebrates as residents or migrants of the Ocean SAMP area (Figure 2.27).
+Winter flounder (Pseudopleuronectes americanus) are benthic fishes which are also of commercial value (see Chapter 6, Fisheries).
+The species tends to move to offshore, cooler waters during summer months, then return during winter, entering bays and coves to spawn.
+Figure 2.31 shows seasonal abundance and distribution of winter flounder in the Ocean SAMP area.
+The shallow ridge extending from Montauk Point to Block Island appears to be an important, heavily used habitat during spring by this species. - 12.
+Scup (Stenotomus chrysops) is a demersal fish that often congregates around lone rocks, small rock pikes, sand waves, and other small bottom structure, and is of both recreational and commercial importance (see Chapter 6, Fisheries).
+Figure 2.32 shows the seasonal distribution of scup in the Ocean SAMP area.
+It is noted that this species mainly uses the area during the fall months as it feeds prior to moving to deeper waters offshore for the winter (Steimle et al. 1999). - 11.
+Brown (in prep) characterizes the major demersal (e.g., living near but not necessarily on the bottom) and pelagic fish and invertebrates as residents or migrants provides a graphical presentation of the seasonal distribution of the major fishes and invertebrates of the Ocean SAMP area (Figure 2.27) for both resident and migratory species.
 The majority of the pelagic species are seasonal users of the area, with most of those arriving during spring and leaving during the fall.
 Relatively few major species are resident in the Ocean SAMP area.
-This suggests that the overall fish community of the Ocean SAMP area SAMP area largely follows a seasonal cycle of abundance.
+This suggests that the overall fish community of the Ocean SAMP area largely follows a seasonal cycle of abundance.
 Water temperature and food availability are no doubt major elements in shaping fish abundance patterns, both of which also exhibit strong seasonality.
 In general terms, early spring sees the start of a major influx of migratory species to the area, reaching a maxima in later summer then declining throughout the fall season.
 This pattern is similar to those noted for zooplankton and ichthyoplankton communities.